bmbouter/Opus/README.txt

     import sys

     os.environ['DJANGO_SETTINGS_MODULE'] = 'opus.project.settings'
+    os.environ['CELERY_LOADER'] = "django"

     import django.core.handlers.wsgi
     application = django.core.handlers.wsgi.WSGIHandler()

+Note the celery line, which is required for celery to work.
+If you have your settings module in a different location, you will need to adjust that line.

 The Opus package must be on the Python path for the project to run.
 If Opus isn't installed to a system location, or if Opus isn't on your Python path some